 Radishes are known for the ability to add piquancy to a salad, but they are also good for optimum health in that they contain high dietary fiber, very low fat and cholesterol.

-Consuming three radishes raw provides potassium, folate and vitamin C, calcium, vitamin B-6 and riboflavin.
+Consuming three radishes raw provides potassium, folate (is one of the B vitamins) and vitamin C, calcium, vitamin B-6 and riboflavin.
 In addition, radishes provide manganese, copper and magnesium.

 Some would argue that green beans are not a vegetable, but a fruit in that they contain the seeds inside the pod in the same way that apple seeds are found within the apple.